ML4O3/.github/profile/README.md

 We'd like help to organise these.
 If you're interested in speaking, please reply to  [this discussion](https://github.com/orgs/ML4O3/discussions/2)

 ## ML4O3 review paper

+Notes from our progress meetings are in [Discussions](https://github.com/orgs/ML4O3/discussions)